levkk/rwf/examples/orm/README.md

     .await?;
 ```

-Since columns in multiple tables can have the same name, e.g. `id`, `name`, etc, Rum can disambiguate them by including the table name in the column selection:
+Since columns in multiple tables can have the same name, e.g. `id`, `name`, etc, Rwf can disambiguate them by including the table name in the column selection:

 ```rust
 let column = Order::column("name");